JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 By default, the energy transfer rate is controlled as this: if the craft is MissileBoat, the recharge rate is 32, else the energy transfer rate is 4.

+By default, the energy transfer rate penalty is 0.

+By default, the energy transfer limit for weapons is 100.
+By default, the energy transfer limit for shields is 800.

+By default, the value for MaxTorpedoCountPerPass is 6.
+If the value is -1, then the global value is used.
+By default, the value for MaxTorpedoCountPerTarget is 16.
+If the value is -1, then the global value is used.

 By default, the "is impact spinning enabled" setting is the global value (1).
 The ImpactSpinningSpeedFactorPercent is a percent applied to the craft speed on computing the spinning.
 The default value is 100.